felipecrs/dahua-vto-on-home-assistant/README.md

 - [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) to get the [button pressed event](https://github.com/rroller/dahua/issues/359) by the Dahua integration, and also so that the doorbell can announce _Calling now_ when the button is pressed
 - [Frigate](https://github.com/blakeblackshear/frigate) for object detection and recording
 - [go2rtc](https://github.com/AlexxIT/go2rtc) for 2-way audio communication, running inside Frigate in this example
-- [Frigate Home Assistant integration](https://github.com/blakeblackshear/frigate-hass-integration), which allows the Frigate Card to communicate with go2rtc within Frigate without needing external exposure of the go2rtc server
+- [Frigate Home Assistant integration](https://github.com/blakeblackshear/frigate-hass-integration), which allows the Advanced Camera Card to communicate with go2rtc within Frigate without needing external exposure of the go2rtc server
-- [Frigate Card](https://github.com/dermotduffy/frigate-hass-card) for 2-way audio communication within the Home Assistant dashboard (at least version [6.0.0](https://github.com/dermotduffy/frigate-hass-card/releases/tag/v6.0.0))
+- [Advanced Camera Card](https://github.com/dermotduffy/advanced-camera-card) for 2-way audio communication within the Home Assistant dashboard (at least version [7.0.0](https://github.com/dermotduffy/advanced-camera-card/releases/tag/v7.0.0))
 - [Fully Kiosk Browser](https://www.fully-kiosk.com/) on a tablet for the doorbell interface
 - [Fully Kiosk Browser Home Assistant official integration](https://www.home-assistant.io/integrations/fully_kiosk/)
 - [layout-card](https://github.com/thomasloven/lovelace-layout-card/) to allow the doorbell dashboard to use full width of my tablet screen in vertical orientation, while still displaying other larger displays in horizontal orientation nicely